wechaty/docusaurus/jekyll/_posts/2021-05-05-Ahmed-Essam-GSOD-Proposal.md

 image: /assets/2021/05-gsod-2021-volunteering-proposal/gsod_s.webp
 ---

-# GSoD’21 Project Proposal for Volunteering
+## GSoD’21 Project Proposal for Volunteering

+Read more about the volunteers in their individual project proposals

 ## Create easy to learn tutorials for beginner users of Wechaty